corneliana/all-in-one/Internet/3 - Cloud Computing/Understanding AWS/7 - Networking.md

 - A **fully managed service** to create, publish, maintain, monitor, and secure APIs at any scale.
 - A front door for applications to access data, business logic, or functionality hosted on backend services, such as Lambda functions, EC2 instances, or HTTP endpoints.
-- provides features like API creation, versioning, deployment, security, monitoring, and throttling.
+- provides features like API creation, versioning, deployment, security, monitoring, and **throttling** => throttles requests to your API using the token bucket algorithm, where a token counts for a request.
+Specifically, API Gateway sets a limit on a steady-state rate and a burst of request submissions against all APIs in your account.
+In the token bucket algorithm, the burst is the maximum bucket size.
+	- tokens in this model help to smooth out the handling of API requests during both normal and high-traffic conditions, ensuring a more reliable and consistent service experience.

 - Edge-Optimized(default): For global clients
 	- Requests are routed through the CloudFront Edge locations (improves latency)
 	- The API Gateway still lives in only one region